syncfusion-content/angular-docs/angular/GettingStarted/getting-started-with-webpack-aot.md

 }
 {% endhighlight %}

-The below table depicts the purpose of tsconfig file with Ahead-of-Time compilation oriented settings.
+The below table depicts the purpose of `tsconfig.json` file with Ahead-of-Time compilation oriented settings.

 |              Properties       |               Purpose                |
 |:------------------------------|:-------------------------------------|